riberagorka/riberagorka/README.md

 <br>

 - Data Science & Machine Learning Engineer
-- Currently Data Scientist at Whitebox
+- Currently Software Specialist at the Computing Center of the University of Cologne
-- I love to talk about Data, Maths, Movement & Health
+- I love to combine Data, Maths, Movement & Sports

 <br><br>